 - Creating a proper study plan and focusing on weak areas.

 - GMAT official guides include the most updated study materials and preparation strategies.
-Candidates can get GMAT official starter kit for free, which includes 2 practice exams and 70+ real sample questions.
+Candidates can get the GMAT official starter kit for free, which includes 2 practice exams and 70+ real sample questions.

 - Candidates can opt for GMAT online exam preparation, as it offers flexible batch timings and easily accessible study materials.